LDSSA/batch4-students/README.md

 1. Open a Terminal or Git Bash, the next steps are on this terminal
 1. Clone your `<username>/batch4-workspace` repository

+    > If you're not sure where to clone the repository in, you can create a `~/projects` folder, and clone it there

 ```bash
 git clone git@github.com:<username>/batch4-workspace.git